matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 ### Token refresh API

 This API lets the client refresh the access token.
 A new refresh token is also issued.
 The existing refresh token remains valid until the new access token (or refresh token) is used, at which point it is revoked.
-This allows for the request getting lost in flight.
+This allows for the request to get lost in flight.
-The Matrix server can but does not have to make the old access token invalid, since its lifetime is short enough.
+The Matrix server can revoke the old access token right away, but does not have to since its lifetime is short enough that it will expire anyway soon after.

 `POST /_matrix/client/r0/refresh`